 About the Founder

-With nearly 20 years of experience working in admissions, development, teaching, researching, and counseling, Novella Prep founder and CEO Dr. Di Giacomo brings a depth of relevant knowledge to families in the Westchester County, NY and Fairfield County, CT areas.
+With 20 years of experience working in admissions, development, teaching, and researching, Novella Prep founder and educator Dr. Di Giacomo brings a depth of relevant knowledge to families in the Westchester County, NY area.

 How do I choose between the SAT and ACT?